 Eye doctors can also see signs of strabismus in the eye muscles and movement during an exam.

 Causes and risk factors

 The causes of strabismus and risk factors vary by age.
-In most cases, there is no known cause and the condition occurs early in life.
+There is no known cause in most cases, and the condition occurs early in life.
 However, strabismus causes and risk factors include:

 - Family history of crossed eyes.

-- Poor vision (farsightedness) or loss of vision.
+- Poor vision (farsightedness) or loss of sight.

 - Head or brain trauma.

 - Hydrocephalus (a buildup of fluid in the head that occurs in some newborns).

 - Brain tumor or nervous system problem.

 - Rubella in newborns.